the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-two/index.md

-# JavaScript and the DOM: II
+# JavaScript and the DOM: Part II

 TODO summary